The Multipurpose Family Income Form (MFIF)

 Why is the MFIF important to families?

-School eligibility benefits give families access to District and city benefits too!
+School eligibility benefits give students and families access to District and city benefits too!
 Eligible families may receive:

-- Fee waives for ExCEL After School Programs and SAT exams
+- Fee waivers for ExCEL after school programs and SAT exams

 Why is the MFIF important to SFUSD?

-The MFIF helps collect essential funding for teacher salaries and school supplies.
+The MFIF helps collect essential funding for teacher salaries and school supplies to support students’ learning.
 Federal, local, and private funding is based on the number of eligible forms we collect.
 The MFIF also helps to ensure the school meal program is properly funded by both the State and Federal governments.
 When a family completes the MFIF they help to ensure SFSD has proper funding for classrooms and meals!

 Is the Multipurpose Family Income Form kept confidential?